poblabs/weewx-belchertown/README.md

 ## Change The Charts Order

-You can change the order of your graphs by using the options below in your Extras section.
+You can change the order of your graphs by changing the chart plot name by using the options below in your Extras section.
 See below in General Options.
+For example if you wanted chart 6 to be humidity, you set `highcharts_graph_6 = "humidityplot"`.

+If you want to remove a chart, just specify `""`.
+For example to remove chart 6, you would set `highcharts_graph_6 = ""`.
+Restart weewx when done.

+There are 7 chart plots you can use and they are case sensitive - must be lower case.

+* temperatureplot
+* windplot
+* rainplot
+* winddirplot
+* barometerplot
+* radiationplot
+* humidityplot

+Here are the default order of the chart plots:

 ```
     highcharts_graph_1 = "temperatureplot"